tupleapp/design-docs/tag-team-mouse-mode.md

 ## Open questions

 - How much do our users value Free-for-all Mode?
 Are they using it a lot?

+- What's the best way to visually indicate that control has swapped?

 - Should the host should be able to activate Tag Team?
 I can picture thinking "get that extra pointer out of here!" and wanting to change to Tag Team.